-I know writers are like 'hey I do this every day, sit in my room not seeing anyone and just getting on with my shit', but they’re amateurs compared to us.
+I know writers are like, 'Hey I do this every day, sit in my room not seeing anyone and just getting on with my shit’, but they’re amateurs compared with us.

 Even on an actual workday, it’s nearly all just hanging out for me, with only a tiny bit of tiresome rock and roll music right at the end.
 So I get maybe 90 minutes of anything resembling real work; then the rest is pure Me Time – relaxing in the shade of the Me Tree.

 So even if this lockdown lasts three months, I could do, like, two days of work at the end and still be in the black, percentages-wise.

 But I long to get back to normality.
 To drinking champagne at noon in my hotel towelling-robe, while getting someone else to buy more champagne for me.
 I don’t even click ‘buy’.
 That’s someone else’s job; not my department, baby.